zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### 2. Convert the LORA model to use custom Concrete ML layers

 Concrete ML requires a conversion step for the `peft` model, adding FHE compatible layers.
-In this step the number of gradient accumulation steps can also be set.
-For LORA it is common to accumulate gradients over several gradient descent steps before updating weights.
+In this step the several fine-tuning parameters can be configured:

+- the number of gradient accumulation steps: for LORA it is common to accumulate gradients over several gradient descent steps before updating weights.
+- the optimizer parameters
+- the loss function

 <!--pytest-codeblocks:cont-->